kr-colab/disperseNN2/docs/source/usage.rst

 This command will print the training progress to stdout, which was redirected to ``temp_wd/output_dir/training_history.txt`` in this example.
 The model weights are saved to ``temp_wd/output_dir/out_12345_model.hdf5``.
 In practice, you will need a training set of maybe 50,000, and you will likely want to train for longer than 10 epochs.
-For reading preprocessed training data we recommend trying between 1 and 10 threads.
+A single thread should be sufficient for reading preprocessed training data, but you might try up to 10 threads.